Arthur-de-Partuur/Ratrig-Superslicer-Bundle/README.md

 - max_fan_speed
 - max_speed_reduction

-The part in the ini file would like like so:
+The part in the ini file would look like so:
 ```
 [filament:*common PETG*]
 bridge_fan_speed = 40